The only thing I remember from law school is my negotiations professor saying this in class randomly: “Anything worth doing is worth overdoing.”

 You may be lost and not sure where to start heading from here.
-Like you just ran into a dead end in an unfamiliar part of town and your phone’s about to die (which is why I finally got a car charger after months of denial about my phone’s battery performance).
+Like you just ran into a dead end in an unfamiliar part of town and your phone’s about to die (which is why I finally got a car charger after months of denial about how good my phone’s battery actually is).

-Last week, we talked about how, whether or not you use a “big box” course, this is still a self-learning endeavor.
+We talked about how, whether or not you use a “big box” course, this is still a self-learning endeavor.
+We also talked about how you’re the dean of your own studies.
 You’re ultimately responsible for learning and internalizing the material as well as the skills to apply the material.

 Here’s a first step that will narrow down your routes and simplify the sudoku of choices…

 First, get an idea of your study schedule.
 Craft a flexible timeline that works for you (which I’ll show you how to do below).
 Not a strict preordained prophecy you must realize to open the iron gates into the bar.

 It’s also OK if you end up being “wrong” or have to readjust this schedule along the way.
 You don’t have to work for the schedule.
 It’s flexible because it’s a schedule that adapts to your needs.

 It’s all about embracing uncertainty, isn’t it?
 If success were guaranteed, we’d never get anything done.
 But I’ll try to get you as close to it as possible.